-Mike Buchanan (1957- ) is a British writer, publisher, and men’s human rights activist.
-He’s the leader of the political party Justice for Men & Boys (and the women who love them) - J4MB - which plans to contest 30 Conservative marginal seats in the May 2015 general election.
-He’ll personally be contesting the Bedford & Kempston seat, while Ray Barry - the leader of another political party, The Equal Parenting Alliance – will be contesting the Wolverhampton South-West seat for J4MB.
+Mike Buchanan (1957- ) is a British writer, publisher, and men’s rights advocate.
+He was the founder and remains the leader (2013-) of the political party Justice for Men & Boys (and the women who love them) – J4MB http://j4mb.org.uk

-J4MB will – among other objectives – seek to raise public consciousness about the numerous manifestations of militant feminism, an ideology which has assaulted the pillars of civilised society in Britain for 30+ years.
+J4MB will – among other objectives – seek to raise public consciousness about feminism, an ideology which has assaulted the pillars of civilised society in Britain (and elsewhere) for decades.
 The name of the party was exclusively revealed in Mike’s article published by a leading American men’s rights website on 3 February 2013, along with the thinking of Mike and his supporters behind forming the party:

 David and Goliatha: David Cameron – heir to Harman?
 (2010)